shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 Each mark is permanent, and you may mark an infinite number of creatures.
 If you attempt to mark an already-marked creature, the new mark replaces the old mark.

 If a creature would take damage from this feature, you may instead reduce that damage to any amount, minimum 0.
+You may choose the maximum damage a creature can take when you mark them, up to 10d10.

 ## Reality Fixer